Book Now Call Today

 Custom functional orthotics are tailored to target specific joints, enhancing muscle activity and restoring optimal function.
 They help reduce stress on injured areas and can slow the progression of conditions like bunions and osteoarthritis.
 Additionally, orthotics are beneficial for managing osteoarthritis in the feet or knees, plantar fasciitis, heel spur syndrome, Morton’s Neuroma, and similar conditions.
 By supporting the feet and limiting abnormal movements, orthotics can prevent further injury and improve biomechanics.

-Elevate your athletic performance and eliminate discomfort with Sports Orthotics.
-Designed for athletes of all ages, orthotics provide comfort and support for sports like football, ballet, skiing, and golf.
-Our customised orthotics fit sport-specific footwear, including football boots, ballet slippers, ice skates, ski boots, and golf shoes.
+Boost your performance and enjoy a pain-free experience with Sports Orthotics.
+Whether you or your child participates in football, ballet, skiing, or golf, orthotics can help you move with ease.
+We offer custom solutions for sport-specific footwear, including football boots, ballet slippers, ice skates, ski boots, and golf shoes.

 Foot And Leg Pain Centre